Longform AI is live!

 Social media is an amazing platform with incredible potential, but most people make next to no use of that potential whatsoever.
 SocialFlow did a study to test how much engagement can organic social posts get.

-Azfar went in depth on the science of social sharing, addressing this problem from a different perspective.
+My colleague went in-depth on the science of social sharing, addressing this problem from a different perspective.
 I highly recommend you give it a read, as a lot of what he says there will help you enact what we’re going to discuss here effectively.

 To harness the combined power of emotions and social media, it’s also important to understand empathy.